 Jardin Anglais and the Flower Clock

-Jardin Anglais, the English Garden, is a lovely English-inspired park on the Lake Geneva shores featuring a famous Flower Clock, a fountain from 1862, Ferris Wheel, and wonderful views.
+Another great thing to do in Geneva in one day is visiting Jardin Anglais, the English Garden.
+It’s a lovely English-inspired park on the Lake Geneva shores featuring a famous Flower Clock, a fountain from 1862, Ferris Wheel, and wonderful views.

 Geneva Flower Clock